thereallda/enONE-paper/Analysis/README.md

 ## 02_SequencingStats

-`02_SequencingStats.R`: for assessment of sequencing statistics, including alignment summary, sequencing saturation, and synthetics RNA enrichment based on raw counts.
+`02_SequencingStats.R`: for assessment of sequencing statistics, including alignment summary, and sequencing saturation.